haiqin/book/README.md

-book
+Book
 ====

-there are useful .PDFs of CS
+There are useful PDFs of CS.